No doubt you’ll hear different advice from other coaches, but if you’re just getting started in skate skiing, here’s

 Good fit is important.
 Buy gear from a reputable source, preferably from someone who actually skate skis.
 Spend as much as your budget allows.

 2. Don’t Join Club Offset

 You’ll find skate skiers like this at every nordic centre: super fit adults, keenly involved in another endurance sport like running, cycling or triathlon, but looking to mix up their winter training with xc skiing.
 They’ll kit themselves out in top gear, but won’t invest in lessons.

 My friend jokes, “Club Offset is training today.”
 It’s mean, but kinda funny.

-Don’t join this club!
+Don’t join Club Offset!
 There are 5 skate ski techniques and you need to learn them all.

 3. Focus on One Skate and Offset

 4. Two Skate is Not Your Friend

 You’ll likely have trouble with One Skate.
 You’ll feel like you’re moving too fast and that you can’t possibly push with your poles with every leg push.
 You’ll think One Skate is the wrong technique for the terrain you’re skiing and you will want to switch to two skate (V2-alternate).

 Your problem is not speed, it’s lack of balance.
 Be disciplined and don’t use Two Skate to cheat your way out of your balance problem.
 Slow down and lower your centre of mass by getting into the athletic position.
 Practice the one skate dance.

 5. Double Pole

 Seriously.
 Yes, it’s a classic technique, but it’s similar to how poling works in skate skiing.
 You can double pole with skate skis and poles.

 Some of the advantages of Double Poling practice for skate skiers: